1 9 7 0 – 1 9 7 1 (USA)

 “Phoebe Figalilly is a silly name, and so many silly things keep happening”

 Long before Fran Drescher came on the scene there was another Nanny who won the hearts of many male TV viewers.
-This was a very special, magical nanny, and her name was Phoebe Figalilly (pictured at right).
+This was a very special, magical nanny, and her name was Phoebe Figalilly.

-Phoebe was a young English woman who worked as a Nanny for Professor Harold Everett and his family.
+Phoebe (Juliet Mills) was a young English woman who worked as a nanny for Professor Harold Everett (Richard Long) and his family.
 She breezed in from England unannounced and captivated the Everett household.

 She arrived just at the right time too – as Miss Dunbar (Professor Everett’s 5th housekeeper in a year) had just quit in utter frustration at trying to keep order in the chaotic household.

-Nanny found herself in charge of Hal, a 12-year-old with a fascination for scientific experiments; 8-year-old Butch, who was into everything, and 5-year-old Prudence, a musical prodigy who practised the same piano piece incessantly.
+Nanny found herself in charge of Hal (David Doremus), a 12-year-old with a fascination for scientific experiments; 8-year-old Butch (Trent Lehman), who was into everything, and 5-year-old Prudence (Kim Richards), a musical prodigy who practised the same piano piece incessantly.

 And then there was Waldo the family sheepdog, Myrtle the guinea pig and sundry other pets.